Sign Up for a Free Account

 Overview

 This article is a historical introduction and overview of the pathophysiology and management of pain.
-Some of the current concepts of the pathomechanism of pain are described as a basis for the development of new approaches for management.
+Some of the current concepts of the pathogenesis of pain are described as a basis for the development of new approaches for management.
 This review will be a useful guide for the practicing physician when sorting out and categorizing various pain problems for further investigation and management.
 Commonly used drugs as well as nonpharmacological approaches, including surgical procedures for the management of intractable pain, are listed.

 Key points